psycopg/psycopg2/doc/src/usage.rst

     single: bytea; Adaptation
     single: Binary string

-- String types: :class:`!str`, :class:`!unicode` are converted in SQL string syntax.  :class:`!buffer` is converted in PostgreSQL binary string syntax, suitable for :sql:`bytea` fields.
-When reading textual fields, either :class:`!str` or :class:`!unicode` can be received: see :ref:`unicode-handling`.
+- String types: `!str`, `!unicode` are converted in SQL string syntax.  `!buffer` is converted in PostgreSQL binary string syntax, suitable for :sql:`bytea` fields.
+When reading textual fields, either `!str` or `!unicode` can be received: see :ref:`unicode-handling`.

 .. index::